 Think of it as your opportunity to deliver your elevator pitch to prospective employers, rather than a place to list out your personal needs and wants.
 I recommend asking yourself the following questions to figure out what you want to include in this section of your resume:

 Some people refer to this section as a resume professional summary, but it is also known as a “career statement,” a “career summary,” or an “executive summary.”
-Below are a few examples of resume professional summaries:
+Below are a few examples of resume professional summaries appropriate for different stages of your career.

 “Recent graduate of a top-tier university with experience developing and analyzing cost models, performing quality assurance reviews, and building process solutions to improve forecast accuracy and compliance for internal and external clients…”